 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Scheme is exposed to interest rate risk in that interest rate movements will affect cash flows and net market values of fixed interest securities.
+The Scheme is exposed to interest rate risk in that interest rate movements will affect cash flows of cash and cash equivalents.
 The Manager reviews the Scheme's interest rate exposure on a quarterly basis.